Killeagh GAA

 Killeagh GAA club is a hurling and Gaelic football club located in the small village of Killeagh in east County Cork, Ireland.
 The club is affiliated with the East Cork division of Imokilly and the Cork county board.

+A senior club since 2002, as of 2025 the first team were competing in the Cork Senior A Hurling Championship, the second tier of the Cork club hurling.

 It is the sister club of Glenbower Rovers GAA and St.Ita's GAA.

 History

-Hurling and Gaelic football was played in the parish of Killeagh before the foundation of the GAA in 1884.
+Hurling and Gaelic football were played in the parish of Killeagh before the foundation of the GAA in 1884.
 The first game that Jamesy Kelleher of Dungourney played was in 1892 in Dangan field in the parish of Killeagh.
 At that time Killeagh did not have a team of their own, so those who did hurl played with the Dungourney team of the early years of the 20th century.

 In the early years of the 20th century, football was more popular than hurling, and the club affiliated to the newly formed East Cork board in 1925.
 In 1957, Killeagh contested the East Cork Junior A hurling title for the first time but lost to a St. Catherines combination.
 Ten years later, in 1967, the club won the East Cork final by defeating rivals Castlemartyr after a replay.
 Further hurling titles followed in 1970 and 1971.

 Killeagh won its first county title in 1981 by defeating Bandon in the final at Caherlag.
 Killeagh won the Jamesy Kelleher Cup in 1988 and, after enduring final defeats in 1993 and 1994, won the title again in 1995 - the year when the county was also won by defeating Ballinhassig in the final.
 They won the All Ireland Junior 7's title in 1996.

-In 1999, Killeagh clubman Mark Landers captained Cork to win the Liam MacCarthy Cup and had as his team mates Joe Deane and subkeeper Bernard Rochford.
+In 1999, Killeagh clubman Mark Landers captained Cork to win the Liam MacCarthy Cup and had as his teammates Joe Deane and subkeeper Bernard Rochford.

 Killeagh were crowned Cork Intermediate Hurling Championship winners when defeating Mallow in a replayed final at Páirc Uí Chaoimh in 2001.